wp-plugins/socialauth-wp/readme.txt

 * Your blog users - Instead of creating new account on website, users can use their existing accounts from popular providers like Facebook etc. making it easier for them to access/contribute content.
 * Blog administrators/owners - With no registration requirement, users can quickly login to the site and use its features.
 Further, users trust big providers (like Facebook etc.) making them comfortable in login process.
 This fast and trusted login process definitely attracts potential users and increase site popularity.
 Site administrator can set the permission for users who will login with external login provider.

+== Plugin Settings ==

+SocialAuth-WordPress provides a nice settings interface to make it easy to use and configurable for your users and administrators out of the box.
+* You can configure the default role which will be given to users which will connects to your app with help of this plugin.
+* You can also set up a default landing page for the users using logon feautres of this plugin.
+* Setting inerface allows you to enable disable individual provider.
+* When registering with Logon provider to get app_key and app_secret, some case you require you to supply a redirect_uri; you can get that from settings page.
+* Administrator can also control how logon prompts appear to users.
+It can be either on same window or a pop up window.